-In this article, we cover some of the key facts about Vasectomy.
+In this article, we cover some of the key fun and essential facts about Vasectomy.
 It’s important to state that decisions on proceeding with this procedure should always be well researched and informed.
 We highly recommend always having a consultation with a Dr and allowing yourself plenty of time to weigh up the decision.

 Arrange a consultation at our Brisbane and Gold Coast Vasectomy Clinics.